Cycles and matchings in randomly perturbed digraphs and hypergraphs: Perfect Matchings and Hamilton Cycles in Hypergraphs

 \global\long \b{\chyp} \global\long \bmat{\b} \global\long \bham{\b} \global\long \patheps{\gamma}

 \begin{lem} For any $\varepsilon>0$, there is $\b=\b\left(\varepsilon\right)$ such that:

 \begin{enumerate}[topsep=0px,label=(\alph*)]

-\item{ $R^{\mathrm{M}}\in\HH_{k}\left(kn,\bmat n\right)$ a.a.s. has a matching of $\left(1-\varepsilon\right)n$ edges.}
+\item{ $R^{\mathrm{M}}\in\HH_{k}\left(kn,\bmat n\right)$ a.a.s.{} has a matching of $\left(1-\varepsilon\right)n$ edges.}

-\item{ $R^{\mathrm{H}}\in\HH_{k}\left(\left(k-1\right)n,\bham n\right)$ a.a.s. has a partial-cycle with $\left(1-\varepsilon\right)n$ edges.}
+\item{ $R^{\mathrm{H}}\in\HH_{k}\left(\left(k-1\right)n,\bham n\right)$ a.a.s.{} has a partial-cycle with $\left(1-\varepsilon\right)n$ edges.}

 \end{enumerate}\end{lem} \begin{proof} First we define a \emph{loose path} by analogy with loose cycles: a $k$-uniform loose path is a hypergraph with a vertex ordering such that every edge consists of $k$ consecutive vertices and every pair of consecutive edges intersects in exactly one vertex.
+We say that the edges at the start and at the end of the ordering are \emph{extremal edges}.
 A matching is a collection of loose paths of length 1, and a partial-cycle is any collection of loose paths with enough vertices left over to link them together into a cycle.